A more involved and extensive example that uses the PDBX parsing Python library to generate a CIF file for each biological

 Save Assemblies.py and the CIF data file.
-Run python Assemblies.py /path/to/file.cif, which generates a /path/to/2BUK-ASSEMBLY.cif file for each assembly listed in pdbx_struct_assembly
+Run python Assemblies.py /path/to/file.cif, which generates a

-from pdbx.reader.PdbxContainers import DataCategory
+from pdbx.reader.PdbxContainers import ContainerBasefrom pdbx.reader.PdbxContainers import DataCategory

 /*************************